 Keeler respects your right to privacy and will process personal information you provide only in accordance with the General Data Protection Regulation 2018 (GDPR) and other applicable privacy laws.
 This Privacy Notice defines the data we collect when you interact with us and how that data is used and protected.

 By using Keeler’s websites and visiting its web pages, you agree to this Privacy Notice.

 What is Personal Data?

 Personal data means any data relating to an identified or identifiable natural person (also known as a 'data subject').
 This includes information such as your real name, address, telephone number and date of birth.

-Keeler Limited, as Data Controller, collects personal data from you for one or more of the following purposes:
+Keeler collects personal data for the following reasons:

 When we ask for personal data we will keep to the law, including the General Data Protection Regulations, and we will: